Azure/Industrial-IoT/README.md

 The supervisor also provides discovery services which send plug and play events to the [OPC Twin Onboarding service](https://github.com/Azure/azure-iiot-opc-twin-onboarding) for processing, where these events result in updates to the OPC Twin registry.

 The OPC Twin module is intended to be part of a module deployment in [IoT Edge][iotedge-url].
 For development and testing purposes it can be run standalone following the instructions [below](#Build-and-Run).
 The OPC Twin module is part of our [Industrial IoT (IIoT) solution accelerator components](#Other-Industrial-IoT-Solution-Accelerator-components) suite.

+Check out the [Wiki](https://github.com/Azure/azure-iiot-opc-twin-api/wiki) for an overview of OPC Twin and related learning resources.

 ## Prerequisites